LorenzEh/Weighted-Clustering/README.md

 # Weighted-Clustering
-Weights K-Means Clustering based on Coefficient of Variation
+Weighted K-Means Clustering based on Coefficient of Variation